Imaging-Server-Kit/napari-serverkit/README.md

 ## Installation

-**Executable installer**

-Download, unzip, and execute the installer from the [Releases](https://github.com/Imaging-Server-Kit/napari-serverkit/releases) page.
+You can install the plugin either via python *or* the executable installer.

 **Python installation**